impleotv/sky-view-release/README.md

     sky-view-data:
 ```

-> ℹ️ For multicast UDP stream support, Sky View requires `network_mode: host`, which is only available on Linux.
+> ℹ️ For multicast UDP stream support, SkyView requires `network_mode: host`, which is only available on Linux.
 Docker Desktop (Mac/Windows) has limited multicast capabilities.

 **Start the container:**